-Mr. Chairman, I would like to ask in regard to the funding for the docking facility or the marine infrastructure and how it will start operating.
-Looking at the process of how to start operating it and with the funding that was requested in July of this year, to date, what's the status?
+Mr. Chairman, I would like to ask questions in regard to the funding for docking facilities or the marine infrastructure and how it will start functioning.
+Looking at the process of how to start operating it and with the funding that was requested in July of this year, to date, what is the status?
 Is there any information in regard to this on the process?
 What is the status?
 It contains \$3,569,000 in funding for the Qikiqtarjuaq Marine Infrastructure project.
-I'm asking that question in regard to that project.
+I just have that question in regard to that project.
 Thank you, Mr. Chairman.

 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Chairman.
-In August 2023...can you hear me?
-In August 2023 the request for proposals closed.
-To say it in English, (interpretation ends) the architectural and engineering (interpretation) services for this project and the contract has been awarded.
+In August 2023....
+I don't think you can hear me?
+You can hear me?
+Okay.
+The request for proposals closed in August 2023.
+To say it in English, (interpretation ends) the architectural and engineering (interpretation) services contract for this project has been awarded.
 Thank you, Mr. Chairman.